SoftwareHeritage/swh-graph/docs/grpc-api.rst

 The following files are optional:

-* file:`graph-transposed.graph` and :file:`graph-transposed.ef` which store arcs of the backward graph, and can be skipped with ``--direction forward``
+* :file:`graph-transposed.graph` and :file:`graph-transposed.ef` which store arcs of the backward graph, and can be skipped with ``--direction forward``
 * :file:`graph-labelled.*` which store arc labels of the forward graph, and can be skipped with ``--labels none``